ElXak/login_provider/README.md

 # login_provider

-A login screen using provider pattern.
+A login screen using provider pattern with ChangeNotifierProvider.

 ## Getting Started